 (2) For comparative purposes, U.S. Regional Malls and Premium Outlets statistical data do not include the 21 properties acquired from Prime.
 As of September 30, 2010, the Occupancy rate of these properties was 94.7%, Average Base Rent per Square Foot was \$24.52, and Sales per Square Foot were \$406.
-Occupancy Levels and Average Base Rent per Square Foot.
-Occupancy and average base rent are based on gross leasable area, or GLA, owned by us in the regional malls, all tenants at the Premium Outlets, all tenants in the Mills portfolio, and all tenants at community/lifestyle centers.
-Our portfolio has maintained stable occupancy while average base rents have increased.

-Comparable Sales per Square Foot.
+Comparable Sales Per Square Foot.
 Comparable sales include total reported retail tenant sales at owned GLA (for mall and freestanding stores with less than 10,000 square feet) in the regional malls and all reporting tenants at the Premium Outlets and the Mills.
 Retail sales at Owned GLA affect revenue and profitability levels because sales determine the amount of minimum rent that can be charged, the percentage rent realized, and the recoverable expenses (common area maintenance, real estate taxes, etc.) that tenants can afford to pay.